 Charles R. Woods, Jr.

-Charles R. Woods, Jr. '81 is Interim Chair of the Department of Pediatrics, Divison of Infectious Diseases, at the University of Louisville School of Medicine.
+Charles R. Woods, Jr. '81 is chairman of the Department of Pediatrics at the University of Tennessee College of Medicine-Chattanooga and chief medical officer of the Children's Hospital at Erlanger.
 He also serves his Alma Mater as a member of the Howard College of Arts and Sciences Advisory Board.